s3ql/s3ql/developer-notes/block_cache.md

 11. `await self.block_lock.release(inode, blockno)` — releases block lock.
 12. If there was an `old_obj_id` and it differs from `obj_id`: call `_deref_obj(old_obj_id)` which may decrement refcount and queue the old object for backend deletion.

-No object lock is acquired because no upload occurs.
-The entry spends less time with `in_transit` set (steps 4–10 only, no backend I/O).
+No completion event is registered because no upload occurs.
+The entry spends less time with `in transit` set (steps 4–10 only, no backend I/O).

 Note that if `old_obj_id == obj_id` (the block was re-dirtied with the same content), no DB changes are made and the method returns `False`.